the-real-i9/i9lyfe-server/README.md

   >
   > *I plan to settle these concerns and update the API accordinly.*

-- **Session (Cookie) Auth:** Transactions involving a number of steps or lined-up requests, — like "Signup" and "Password Reset" — need to maintain a session between these requests.
+- **Session Management:** Transactions involving a number of steps or lined-up requests, — like "Signup" and "Password Reset" — need to maintain a session between these requests.
+I used HTTP cookie with the express session middleware to achieve this.

 ### Technologies